michael-mcmasters/Unity3D-Procedural-Terrain-Generation/README.md

 ## How it works

 I use a multidimensional array to represent the x, y, and z coordinates of the terrain.
 I then split the terrain into chunks.
-So a 64x64 terrain would be made up of 16*16 chunks (as seen in the gif below).
+So a 64x64 terrain would be made up of 16*16 chunks (as seen in the gif above).
 Splitting the terrain into chunks improves performance because when terraforming (will be added soon), you only need to regenerate that one chunk instead of the entire terrain.

 The multidimensional array that makes up the terrain holds a collection of voxels (C# structs), which each represents one block.